-OPERATIONAL PROCEDURES Level of integrity Low Medium High Criterion #1 (Procedure definition) elements: (1) Flight planning; (2) Pre- and post-flight inspections; (3) Procedures to evaluate the environ (4) Procedures to cope with unexpection not approved for icing conditions; (5) Normal procedures; (6) Contingency procedures (to cope with the cop with abnormal situations); vith emergency situations); s; and nission (i.e. real-time evaluation); ice is encountered during an operation OSO #08, OSO #11, OSO #14 and OSO #21 Comments 1 Operational procedures cover the deter To properly address the deterioration of a identify these 'external systems'; (b) identify the modes of deterioration of etc.) which would lead to a loss of con (c) describe the means to detect these m (d) describe the procedure(s) used when switch to manual control, etc.).
-2 In the scope of this assessment, external part of the UAS but are used to: (a) launch/take-offtake off the UA; (b) make pre-flight checks; or (c) keep the UA within its operational volume to be external systems activated/used after a loss of content of identify these 'external systems'; (b) identify the modes of deterioration of etc.) which would lead to a loss of content in the content in the deterioration of etc.) which would lead to a loss of content in the content in the deterioration of etc.) rioration3-of the UAS itself and any external sexternal systems required for the operation, of the 'external systems' (e.g. complete loss introl of the operation; nodes of deterioration of the external system in deterioration is detected (e.g. activation at systems supporting the UAS operation are solved to support the operation are excluded for the operation of the operation are excluded for the operation of t of GNSS, GDOP/PDOP, latency issues, s; and of the emergency recovery capability, defined as systems that are not already management, U-Sspace). from this definition. a, it is recommended to: GNSS, drift of the GNSS, latency issues,
+OPERATIONAL PROCEDURES Level of integrity Low Medium High Criterion #1 (Procedure definition) (a) Operational procedures1 appropriate for the proposed operation are defined and, as a minimum, cover the following elements: (1) Flight planning; (2) Pre- and post-flight inspections; (3) Procedures to evaluate the environmental conditions before and during the mission (i.e. real-time evaluation); (4) Procedures to cope with unexpected adverse operating conditions (e.g. when ice is encountered during an operation not approved for icing conditions); (5) Normal procedures; (6) Contingency procedures (to cope with abnormal situations); (7) Emergency procedures (to cope with emergency situations); (8) Occurrence-reporting procedures; and Note: normal, contingency and emergency procedures are compiled in an OM. (b) The limitations of the external systems supporting the UAS operation2 are defined in an OM.
+OSO #08, OSO #11, OSO #14 and OSO #21 Comments 1 Operational procedures cover the deter To properly address the deterioration of a identify these 'external systems'; (b) identify the modes of deterioration of etc.) which would lead to a loss of con (c) describe the means to detect these m (d) describe the procedure(s) used when switch to manual control, etc.).
+2 In the scope of this assessment, external part of the UAS but are used to: (a) launch/take-offtake off the UA; (b) make pre-flight checks; or (c) keep the UA within its operational volume to be external systems activated/used after a loss of content of identify these 'external systems'; (b) identify the modes of deterioration of etc.) which would lead to a loss of content in the systems of content in the deterioration of etc.) which would lead to a loss of content in the systems of content in the deterioration of etc.) which would lead to a loss of content in the deterioration of etc.) rioration3-of the UAS itself and any external sexternal systems required for the operation, of the 'external systems' (e.g. complete loss introl of the operation; nodes of deterioration of the external system in deterioration is detected (e.g. activation at systems supporting the UAS operation are solved to support the operation are excluded for the operation of the operation are excluded for the operation of t of GNSS, GDOP/PDOP, latency issues, s; and of the emergency recovery capability, defined as systems that are not already management, U-Sspace). from this definition. a, it is recommended to: GNSS, drift of the GNSS, latency issues,